deepset-ai/haystack/docs/_src/api/api/preprocessor.md

 **Arguments**:

-- `dir_path`: path for the documents to be written to the database
+- `dir_path`: path for the documents to be written to the DocumentStore
 - `clean_func`: a custom cleaning function that gets applied to each doc (input: str, output:str)
 - `split_paragraphs`: split text in paragraphs.